cisagov/get.gov/pages/help/help_account-management.md

 If you have a Login.gov account associated with a different email from the one you used in the registrar, we recommend creating another Login.gov account with the registrar email address.
 (You can add your work email address to your existing Login.gov account, though your organization may have policies against using personal accounts.)

-If you plan to request a .gov domain, you’ll need to verify your identity with Login.gov if you haven’t already done so.
+If you plan to request a .gov domain you’ll need to verify your identity with Login.gov if you haven’t already done so.

 {% include 'content-blocks/login-verify-identity.md' %}

 Not all government services that use Login.gov require this type of verification, but you only need to do it once and it will apply to all government services that require it.
-Read more about [verifying your identity with Login.gov](https://login.gov/help/verify-your-identity/how-to-verify-your-identity/){.usa-link--external}.

 ### If you delete your Login.gov account

 If you don’t have access to your [Login.gov authentication methods](https://login.gov/help/get-started/authentication-methods/){.usa-link--external}, you may be advised to [delete your Login.gov account](https://www.login.gov/help/manage-your-account/delete-your-account/){.usa-link--external}.
 This will cause you to lose access to your domains.

-To regain access to your domains, create a new Login.gov account and then email <help@get.gov> using your registrar email address.
+To regain access to your domains:
+1. Create a new Login.gov account.
+2. Ask another manager on your domain to remove and re-add you in the .gov registrar.

+If you don’t have another domain manager, email <help@get.gov> to let us know you deleted your Login.gov account.

 ## Change your password